njh/radiodns-uk/README.md

 RadioDNS.uk
 ===========

-This is the code repository that generates the [radiodns.uk] website.
-This website is a directory listing of all the radio stations in the United Kingdom which have [RadioDNS] Hybrid Radio services available.
+This is the code repository that powers the [radiodns.uk] website.
+The website is a directory listing of all the radio stations in the United Kingdom which have [RadioDNS] Hybrid Radio services available.
+Transmitter and DAB multiple information comes from [Ofcom].

-This website is statically generated and the HTML is built and deployed using [Ruby] and [Middleman].
+The website written in [Ruby] and uses the [Sequel] and [Roda] gems.

-The steps to generate the site are:
+The steps to build the site are:

+1. Load the list of TV Anytime genre files into the database
-1. Download the [Transmitter Parameters] spreadsheet from Ofcom
+2. Load the [Transmitter Parameters] spreadsheet from Ofcom into the database
-2. Convert the Transmitter Parameters spreadsheet to a JSON document
 3. For each service on FM and DAB, lookup the Authoritative FQDN using radiodns.org
-4. For each Authoritative FQDN, attempt to download the Service Information (SI.xml) file
+4. For each Authoritative FQDN, attempt to load the Service Information (SI.xml) file
-5. Generate a webpage for each service listed in the Service Information files